FavourDaniel/SCA-Cloud-School-Application/README.md

 In the integration process, I created a Jenkins API token before configuring the repository.

-After that, I created webhooks in my Github repo as well as creating a Githun token.
+After that, I created webhooks in my Github repo as well as creating a Github token.